-Why there’re no good tools to Migrate Public Folders to Office 365
+Why there’re no good tools to migrate public folders to Microsoft 365

-Usually, the last data repository to be dismantled when you’re migrating to Office 365, public folders are typically big and full of static content, much of which is ‘ROT’ (redundant, outdated and trivial information).
+Along with PSTs, Public Folders are usually the last data repository to be dismantled when you’re migrating to Office 365.
+They’re typically big and full of static content, much of which is ‘ROT’ (redundant, outdated and trivial information).

 Many public folders, however, contain active, business-critical information, especially where mail-enabled public folders have become enmeshed in business processes, such as the transport company we work with that uses public folders to manage and share all communications relating to all its shipments.